cvmfs-contrib/cvmfs-tutorial-2021/docs/04_publishing.md

 ### 4.3.2 `.cvmfsdirtab` file

 Instead of creating `.cvmfscatalog` files, you can also add a (hidden) file named `.cvmfsdirtab` to the root of your repository.
 In this file you can specify a list of relative directory paths (they all start from the root of your repository) that should get a nested catalog.
-You can also use wildcards to specify patterns and automatically include future contents, and use exclamation marks to exclude paths from a nested catalog.
+You can also use wildcards (both `*` and `?`) to specify patterns and automatically include future contents, and use exclamation marks to exclude paths from a nested catalog.

 As an example, assume you have a typical HPC software module tree in your repository with the following structure (relative to the root of the repository):